Tagoloan, Lanao del Sur

-Tagoloan, officially the Municipality of Tagoloan (Maranao: Inged a Tagoloan; Bayan ng Tagoloan) and also known as Tagoloan II, is a 4th class municipality in the province of Lanao del Sur, Philippines.
+Tagoloan, officially the Municipality of Tagoloan (Maranao: Inged a Tagoloan; Bayan ng Tagoloan) and also known as Tagoloan II, is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 12,602 people.

 Etymology

 Tagoloan is a compound word composed of Maranao terms tago, referring to something inside i.e. inhabitants, and oloan, "leader", referring to Sultan Sharif Alawi.

+The municipality's name is not to be confused with eponymous municipalities of Lanao del Norte and Misamis Oriental, both called Tagoloan.

+History

 Sharif Alawi established the Sultanate of Tagoloan in 1500.
 Some local historians say it was in the year 1515 while his younger brother Sultan Sharif Kabunsuan was enthroned as the First Sultan of Maguindanao in the year 1520 (see Confederation of sultanates in Lanao).